Unleash/unleash/docs/api/admin/state-api.md

 You can import feature-toggles and strategies by POSTing to the `/api/admin/state/import` endpoint.\
 You can either send the data as JSON in the POST-body or send a `file` parameter with `multipart/form-data` (YAML files are also accepted here).

+**Query Paramters**

-Specify the `drop` query parameter, if you want the database to be cleaned before import (all strategies and features will be removed).
+- **drop** - Use this paramter if you want the database to be cleaned before import (all strategies and features will be removed).
+- **keep** - Use this query parameter if you want keep all exiting feature toggle (and strategy) configurations as is (no override), and only insert missing feature toggles from the data provided.

-> You should never use this in production environments.
+> You should be careful useing the `drop` parameter in production environments.

 Success: `202 Accepted`\
 Error: `400 Bad Request`